alastairrushworth/free-data-science/README.md

     -   Videos and notes on using shell and version control.
 -   📝 [**The Art of the Command Line** by Joshua Levy](https://github.com/jlevy/the-art-of-command-line)
-    -   Useful list of bash commands and explainers, all laid out on a single page!
+    -   Useful list of bash commands and explanations, all laid out on a single page!
 -   📝 [**ExplainShell.com** by Idan Kamara](https://explainshell.com/)
     -   Handy utility - type in a shell command and get an explanation